The PM Prestige Trap: Why Product Management Is Not Your Escape From Engineering

 What Changed

-• January 12, 2026: Initial publication with baseline market framing and trade-off analysis.
+• January 12, 2026: Initial publication of this product management career reality check with market framing, salary benchmarks, and trade-off analysis for Indian professionals.

 Sources